-Many of the schemes within the Capital Programme take some time to develop and implement, therefore considerable variations can arise.
+Many of the schemes within the Capital Programme take some time to develop and implement over a period of some years and therefore considerable variations can arise.

 The Authority spent £115.6 million on capital projects within the Transport Delivery Capital Programme in 2018/19 which was £41.0 million less than the budget of £156.6 million and primarily reflects the rephasing of activities in relation to the various Metro extension schemes.
+This is not anticipated to affect overall delivery schedules.